 Laboratory investigations are of limited value, but will often demonstrate increased serum calcium and alkaline phosphatase 1,3.
 Increase in hydroxyproline excretion may also be present 3.

 The major route of spread of tumour to bone is hematogenous, although lymphatic spread is also seen (e.g. in pelvic tumours spreading to para-aortic nodes, and then directly into bone c.f the more common hematogenous spread from the same tumours) 3.
-Although direct extension of tumours in bone is also not infrequently seen (e.g. oral cavity tumours into mandible, or Pancoast tumours into first rib or upper thoracic vertebrae) this is not usually what is considered metastatic.
+Although direct extension of tumours in bone is also not infrequently seen (e.g. oral cavity tumours into mandible or Pancoast tumours into first rib or upper thoracic vertebrae) this is not usually what is considered metastatic disease.

 Regardless of the route of spread, metastases lead to both bone loss and bone formation, in varying amounts.
 The former is most likely due to direct enzymatic destruction and osteoclast activation.
 The latter can be due to stromal bone formation (formation of bone within tumour substrate; the case in prostate cancer metastases) or reactive new bone formation which represents the normal adjacent bone's response to the presence of tumour and is similar to callus formation 3.

 The distribution of skeletal metastases roughly mirrors the distribution of red-marrow, presumably reflecting increased blood flow in red-marrow compared to yellow-marrow.
-Metastases are thus usually found in:
+Thus, metastases are usually found in: